The Encyclopedia of American Songs and Musicals

 Washington has therefore no choice but to risk confrontation.
 The Roosevelt administration opts for interventionist action by introducing in particular the Wagner Act which increases the power of labor unions to face the reluctance of companies to set up the new devices.

 The politics of the government is not unanimously.
 The business circles accuse especially the President of betraying the class from which he is himself derived.
-But they are also democratic voters from the Southern States who see a dim view the place granted to associations for the defense of the rights of the black population.
+But they are also democratic voters from the Southern States who see a dim view the place granted to associations for the defense of the rights of the African American people.

-The year is refered in the annals of meteorology as the hottest which have never known the United States.
-And this is the Midwest which has more than the others to suffer from extreme weather conditions.
+The year is refered in the annals of meteorology as the hottest never known before across the United States.
+And the Midwest has more than the others to suffer from extreme weather conditions.
 The drought seems to have settled down irreparably in the stricken state of Oklahoma.
 Swept by particularly destructive winds of dust (usually called dust bowls),

 the ground has become

 infertile, urging the farmers to leave their lands.
 The Congress adopts the law known as Jones-Connally to help them.
-The studies conducted to try to understand the origins of this phenomenon do not delay highlighting the misdeeds of intensive agriculture, responsible according to them of the disappearance of a flora essential to the stabilization and the moistening of soils.
+The studies conducted to try to understand the origins of this phenomenon do not delay highlighting the misdeeds of intensive agriculture, responsible according to them of the disappearance of plants essential to the stabilization and the moistening of soils.
 It is not thus about a fate but rather about a call to order from the nature.
-In the meantime, they are thousands of totally ruined families who have to take the way of exodus towards California.
+In the meantime, they are thousands of totally ruined families on exodus towards California.

 While the United States strive hard to go out

-of the Depression, the world is entering a
+of the Depression, the world is entering turbulent times.

-since their war against Spain that they will
+the islands since their war against Spain that

 Meanwhile, Europe attends with mixed